-In addition to the purchase via the stock exchange or by means of a public offer to buy, directed at all shareholders, the authorisation also provides that the acquisition of treasury shares may be effected by using put or call options.
-This option, which is already part of the commercial practice of many DAX companies, would expand the Company's options of optimally structuring the acquisition of treasury shares.
-It may be advantageous for the Company to sell put options, to purchase call options or to sell Company shares using a combination of put and call options, instead of purchasing its treasury shares directly.
-The lifetime of the options must be selected in such a way as to ensure that the acquisition of shares by way of exercising options does not take place after 18 May 2015.
-This would ensure that the Company does not acguire treasury shares under section 71 (1) No. 8 of the AktG after this authorisation expires on said date.
-Moreover, the acquisition of treasury shares using equity derivatives is limited to 5 per cent (5%) of the Company's registered share capital existing at the time the relevant resolution is adopted by the Annual General Meeting.
+In addition to purchase via the stock exchange or by means of a public offer to buy, directed at all shareholders, the authorisation also provides that the acquisition of treasury shares may be effected by using put or call options or a combination of both.
+This additional alternative, which is already part of the commercial practice of many DAX companies, expands the Company's options of optimally structuring the acquisition of treasury shares.
+It may be advantageous for the Company to sell put options, to purchase call options or to acquire Company shares using a combination of put and call options, instead of purchasing its treasury shares directly.
+The lifetime of the options must be selected in such a way as to ensure that the acquisition of shares by way of exercising options does not take place after 19 May 2020.
+This ensures that the Company does not acquire treasury shares under section 71 (1) no. 8 of the AktG after this authorisation expires on said date.
+Moreover, the acquisition of treasury shares using equity derivatives is limited to 5 per cent (5%) of the Company's share capital existing at the time the relevant resolution is adopted by the Annual